nyorain/vil/docs/own/ideas.md

 Moved from todo.md.
 Mostly ideas for experiments that might not even be possible or useful in the end.

+- matching on indirect commands can be hard since we don't know their actual parameters.
+Could always retrieve their data (in many cases possible without hooking; if the data segment isn't written/made undefined by that command buffer itself before *and* after the draw command, we can simply insert our own commandBuffer before/afterwards).
+And then match on that data.
+- to get command timings of whole commandbuffers (or whole submissions), don't hook anything.
+Instead just insert our own command buffers (before and after) into the submission stream where we write out timestamps

 - When clicking on a flag, extension name or something, link to vulkan api spec regarding that item?
 Not sure how easy to do.
 - serialize command records.
 At least roughly, without referenced handles